 This plant can be found stretching it’s tall purple, perennial flowers towards the sun in moist woodlands throughout the Northwest, Central and Eastern parts of the US and Canada.
 It’s referred to frequently as “Joe Pye Weed” after a legend of a Native American in New England named Joe Pye (Jopi) who used the plant to treat various ailments.* It’s also sometimes referred to as Queen of the Meadow, another name that harkens to the stately nature of this fine specimen.
 It does tower over other plants when it’s in bloom sometime up to 5 or 6 feet tall.
 There were several uses of this plant among Native Americans, including a wash for burns made from a poultice of the fresh leaves by the Potawatomi, and an infusion of the entire plant used by the Iriquois as a wash called “little water medicine”.* Since it grows near water it is a signature of the plant to be used for things related to fluids in the body.* Ingenious uses by Native Americans involved using the hollow stems to drink water from nearby sources.

-Much of the recorded use of this plant relates to internal preparations to support the body during times of stress caused by infection, difficulty in urination, and when “under the weather”.* Three of the known constituents, Kaempferol, Quercetin and Rutin have all shown promise in research surrounding their antioxidant properties.* It reasons that imparting these qualities topically has at least something to do with how this plant supports the natural healing of minor skin abrasions and preserves skin integrity.*
+Much of the recorded use of this plant relates to internal preparations to support the body during times of stress.* Three of the known constituents, Kaempferol, Quercetin and Rutin have all shown promise in research surrounding their antioxidant properties.*

 Uses of Gravel Root